 - manage your mining claims

 - buy or renew your prospector’s license

-Anyone can use the MLAS Map Viewer to view active, unpatented mining claims in Ontario.
-However, if you want to register a new mining claim or manage a mining claim, you must register for an MLAS user account and hold a valid prospector’s license.
+If you want to register a new mining claim or manage a mining claim, you must register for an MLAS user account and hold a valid prospector’s license.

 Non-registered users can use the MLAS Map Viewer to view active unpatented mining claims.
-Registration is not required.

-Register for MLAS
+How to register for MLAS

-There are three steps to follow to register for MLAS:
+There are three steps to follow to register for MLAS.

-- Create an Ontario ONe-key ID
+Step 1: create an Ontario ONe-key ID